ben-dh3/CV/README.md

 ## Ben Duffield-Harding

-Self-taught Software Engineer and student at Makers coding bootcamp.
+Self-taught Software Engineer and student at Makers Academy.
 Currently freelancing as a Technical Writer, using my technical and problem solving skills to help other people solve their issues.

 ## Projects